Ask a doctor about a prescription for METFORMIN KERN PHARMA 1000 mg FILM-COATED TABLETS

 Reporting of side effects

-If a child is being treated with Metformina, it is recommended that parents and caregivers supervise the use of this medication.
+If a child is being treated with Metformin, it is recommended that parents and caregivers supervise the use of this medicine.

 Composition of Metformina Kern Pharma

-Each film-coated tablet of Metformina Kern Pharma contains 1,000 mg of hydrochloride of metformin, equivalent to 780 mg of metformin base.
+Each film-coated tablet of Metformina Kern Pharma contains 1,000 mg of metformin hydrochloride, equivalent to 780 mg of metformin base.

-Metformina Kern Pharma is presented in the form of film-coated tablets, white-yellow in color, oval, and biconvex with MC on one side and a groove on the other side.
+Metformina Kern Pharma is presented in the form of film-coated tablets, white-yellow in color, oval, and biconvex with MC on one side and a score on the other side.

 Holder